It seems so simple…

 Buy a drone, hit the record button, get it up in the sky.

-Unfortunately, aerial photography and videography is a lot more difficult than it seems.
-A lot of practice is required to hone your piloting abilities as well as to familiarise yourself with your aircraft.
+Unfortunately, aerial photography and videography are a lot more complicated than it seems.
+A lot of practice is required to hone your piloting abilities and to familiarise yourself with your aircraft.

 When flown correctly, drones offer some seriously breathtaking imagery that until recently, would have cost a small fortune to capture.

-Now thanks to the ever evolving technology surrounding the consumer drone industry, high quality professional standard UAVs are now cheaper then ever.
-That’s not to say they're cheap… just cheaper and more feature rich than they used to be.
+Now thanks to the ever-evolving technology surrounding the consumer drone industry, high quality professional standard UAVs are far cheaper than ever.
+That's not to say they're cheap… just less expensive and more feature-rich than they used to be.

 BUT.
-How where do we start?
-What’s the best process of leaning to fly a drone?
+Where do we start?
+What's the best process of learning to fly a drone?

-With these questions in mind, we’ve reached out to a number of industry professionals who were willing to give us some insights and reveal their number one drone photography tips for beginners.
+With this question in mind, we've reached out to several industry professionals who were willing to give us some insights and reveal their number one drone photography tips for beginners.

 So, let's get to it.